FrownyFace/django-rest-framework-async/README.md

 # Overview

-Adds async support to Django REST Framework
+Adds async support to Django REST Framework.

+Currently not production ready.
+Use at your own risk :)

 # Requirements